How Does Gas Work on Facet V2?

 Enter Facet Compute Token (FCT)

-Users earn Facet Compute Token (FCT) by burning L1 ether in the creation of Facet transactions.
+Users earn Facet Compute Token (FCT) by spending L1 ether in the creation of Facet transactions.

 Here's how it works:

-1. As described above, users create Facet transactions by sending Ethereum transactions to the Facet inbox address that contain special calldata payloads.
+1. As discussed in Transaction Structure, Facet transactions are sent within a regular Ethereum transaction sent to the Facet inbox address containing special calldata payloads.
 Here's an example.
+We’ll call this an Ethereum “envelope” transaction.

 Because the FCT credit is applied before the user is required to pay for the gas of their Facet transaction, and because users earn FCT for something they were doing anyway (submitting a Facet transaction), in the majority of cases users won't have to worry about gas at all on Facet, much like they didn't on Facet V1.